 Young and old alike enjoy touring our farm.
-Each farm tour takes about an hour and a half as we guide visitors on easy walking trails and teach them about our farm practices and the breeds of animals we have.
+Each hay wagon ride farm tour takes about an hour and a half as we guide visitors through our farm and teach them about our farm practices and the breeds of animals we have.
 Tours begin with lambs to pet, the dairy goats to enjoy, Pork Chop the potbelly pig to feel his bristles, and continue across the pond dam, where our Welsh Harlequin ducks can be seen enjoying the water.
 We continue up the trail past the pastures containing the guardian dogs and their sheep and across the wooden foot bridge to the Back Forty to where you will see our breeding ewes and rams as well as their guardian dogs.
 Heading back, you’ll get a chance to scratch Clarence the standard spotted jack’s long ears, and then we visit the chickens and everyone can pick up eggs right from our hen house.
 We finish at the apiary to talk about honeybees, and then stop in at our hand washing station, which is a rustic potting bench hand-crafted by Farmer Bob.
-Back at the house, visitors can shop for lamb, eggs, and honey while the children enjoy honey sticks.
+Back at the house, visitors can shop for lamb (seasonal), eggs, and honey while the children enjoy honey sticks.
 Self-Guided Tours follow the same route, without feeding the chickens and picking up eggs.
 Both tours are $5 for each person older than 2 years.
 We have a public restroom and bottled water, or bring your own beverage and take a break in a rocking chair or at the picnic table.
 We accept credit cards, but prefer cash or personal check due to the cost of credit card processing.

 - Learn about our sheep, goats, and poultry while strolling along our easy walking paths through the farm.